 NOTE: NI source code files were introduced with the release of Inform 7, replacing .INF source code files.
 The files may also be saved as the less common I7 files.

-How do I open a NI file?
+How to open a NI file

 You can open an NI file with Inform 7, then compile it by selecting "Go!" from the user interface.